 Pullman Brisbane Airport and Ibis Brisbane Airport

-Well under way is the new 5-star Pullman Brisbane Airport hotel, which is part of the new Brisbane Airport precinct next to the domestic terminal.
+Well under way is the new 5-star Pullman Brisbane Airport hotel, which is part of the new Brisbane Airport precinct next to the Brisbane Domestic Airport.
 The precinct will include the Pullman, as well as a 3.5-star Ibis Hotel, and a conference centre.
 Between them, there will be 373 suites with panoramic views, conference facilities for around 500 delegates, plus bars and restaurants.

 Adina Apartment Hotel Brisbane